 By Donald T. Hawkins (Freelance Editor and Conference Blogger)

-The 2021 Association of College and Research Libraries (ACRL) conference, originally planned to be held in Seattle, WA, was held virtually.
+The 2021 Association of College and Research Libraries (ACRL) conference, originally planned to be held in Seattle, WA, was held virtually on April 13-16.
 It attracted about 3,650 participants from the US and 20 other countries and featured 2 keynotes, 3 invited presentations, a wide variety of contributed papers, a virtual exhibit hall, and several social/wellness events.

 Tressie McMillan Cottom, Associate Professor at the University of North Carolina-Chapel Hill School of Information and Library Science, began her keynote address by describing two courses that she is developing: (1) Writing across public life—who participates and on what terms, and (2) Networks of racial capitalism—information, platform capitalism, who the players are, and what the terms are of living in a society dominated by technology platforms.
 The academic library is uniquely positioned to help determine what information is, what its implications are, and how it derives its value.
 The next logical step of literacy is to teach people how to read around and through information.
 Cottom wondered what it would look like for an academic community to develop a code of data rights similar to a code of human rights.